mameaw14/mameaw14.github.io/src/pages/blog/how-to-use-multiple-git.md

     path = ~/workspace/personal/.gitconfig
 ```

-includeIf part tells git agent to include .gitconfig in the specify path if we are in the specify gitdir.
-In this example, it means if you are working on any repository inside `~/workspace/work` directory, gitconfig from `~/workspace/work/.gitconfig` will be included.
+includeIf tells git agent to include .gitconfig in the specified path if we are in the specified gitdir.

 ## Config gitconfig for each account

-In `~/workspace/work/.gitconfig` and `~/workspace/personal/.gitconfig`, config based on git account sits here.
+In `~/workspace/work/.gitconfig` and `~/workspace/personal/.gitconfig`, config based on a git account sits here.
 We will config email/name and rewrite github host here.

 ```ini
 [user]